Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 - Submission of capstone project and teaching module within program timeline

-Interns meeting all criteria will receive a Joint Certificate of Completion issued by IIIT Allahabad (Centre for Intelligent Robotics) and STEMLearn.AI, co-branded with institutional logos and signatures of faculty leads.
+Interns meeting all criteria receive a Joint Certificate of Completion issued by IIIT Allahabad (CIR) and STEMLearn.AI, co-branded with institutional logos and signed by faculty leads.

 10. Fee Structure